40% off Clearance Items and Quick Shipping!

 You've chosen an organic lifestyle.
 You eat organic foods.
 You exercise.
 Now it's time to make your bedroom, the room where you spend one-third of your life, as healthy as it can be.

-To create an organic bedroom, the focus should be on removing airborne allergens like dust mites, pollen, mold, mildew, bacteria, viruses, and Volatile Organic Compounds (VOCs) that disrupt sleep and can pose long term health problems.
+To create an organic bedroom, the focus should be on removing airborne allergens like dust mites, pollen, mold, mildew, bacteria, viruses, and Volatile Organic Compounds (VOCs) that disrupt sleep and can pose long-term health problems.
 The American Lung Association and the EPA recommend three strategies for reducing indoor air pollution:

 The rest of us should choose a natural latex mattress because it is anti-microbial, anti-bacterial, dust-mite proof, and relieves pressure points.
 Be sure the latex is at least 97% natural and not a 60/40 blend of natural and petrochemical-based materials.

-A natural latex mattress provides your neck, shoulders, hips and knees with superior support because you sleep in the mattress rather than on top of it.
+A natural latex mattress provides your neck, shoulders, hips, and knees with superior support because you sleep in the mattress rather than on top of it.
 You'll toss and turn less frequently and sleep more peacefully, allowing your body's immune system to rejuvenate for the next day's activities.

-Step 2 Can't afford a new organic mattress right now?
+Can't afford a new organic mattress right now?
 Add a pure wool or natural rubber mattress topper.
 The topper won't stop your old mattress materials from off-gassing, but you could rest more peacefully knowing that you have put some distance between your body and the toxins.

 Also, encase your mattress and pillows in organic cotton barrier cloths or zippered encasings to protect your lungs from dust mite allergens.
 Studies have shown mattress and pillow encasings can relieve eczema suffering.

-Step 7 Get rid of treated draperies or shades.
+This seemingly small area of the home can carry chemicals, bacteria, and dust mites which makes them not worth the chance.
+Get rid of treated draperies or shades.
 Invest in untreated wood blinds, fabric shades or window treatments made with organic fibers.

-Step 9 Air out bedrooms and bedding.
+You want to regularly air out bedrooms and bedding.
 Doctors, the EPA, and National Lung Association all recommend opening windows to recycle the air regularly.
 For those with seasonal allergies, a window guard stops pollen, dust, and dirt particles from entering your room.
 In Europe they throw their comforters onto the windowsill every morning.
 While this may not be common practice here in the U.S., don't be so quick to make your bed, and let your bedding air out for a while.